-Houston, a Republican, was the representative for Delaware's at-large district from 1931 to 1933.
+Houston was the representative for Delaware’s at-large district and was a Republican.
+He served from 1931 to 1933.

 From Dec 1925 to Mar 1933, Houston missed 82 of 412 roll call votes, which is 19.9%.
 This is on par with the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1930-Mar 1931||33||10||30.3%||83rd|